jquant/jai-sdk/docs/source/what_is_jai.rst

   JAI simplifies ML-based solution lifecycle these tasks so that you can focus on building problem-solving strategies.

-  - Developers can get started quicky (<1 min) and for free​
+  - Developers can get started quicky (<1 min) and for free
-  - JAI automates data conversion into machine format​
+  -   - JAI automates data conversion into machine format
   - Building new AI features leverages previous ones, leading to a much smaller time-to-production
-  - JAI results are traceable and easier to debug​
+  - JAI results are traceable and easier to debug
-  - Model performance is robust to real-world data​
+  - Model performance is robust to real-world data
   - Deploying AI into production is literally just one line of code away

 Check :ref:`Getting Started <getting_started>` to get an overview of how to work with JAI and, also, see :ref:`JAI in 5 Minutes <jai_in_5_min>` to obtain more information about using some of JAI's features.